Master of Physiotherapy (M7C)

 Course structure

-The course comprises sixteen (16) core units, is studied full time, and uses a semester structure.
+The course comprises sixteen (16) core units, is studied full-time, and uses a semester structure.

-This unit introduces students to an interprofessional framework and foundational concepts related to joining a regulated profession and that are shared across allied health disciplines.
+This unit introduces you to an interprofessional framework and foundational concepts related to joining a regulated profession and that are shared across allied health disciplines.
 Within the interprofessional framework, allied health students develop an understanding of the professional contexts in…

 Credit Points: 12.5